Q) How far ahead should I apply?

 Q) Is the Au Pair in America program expensive?

 A) We are proud of our affordable program costs and only charge a minimal program fee to cover the costs involved in providing ongoing support for you, insurance, application processing, interviewing/screening, informational materials/handbooks and staffing.

 The only up-front cost is an AU$100 deposit fee due prior to attending an interview.
-This fee is refundable if we are unable to find you a placement.
 The remaining program fee is not due until AFTER matching with a host family.